 A graveside service can be personalised to your values, culture and spiritual, emotional or personal preferences.
 As an example you can play special music, release doves or butterflies into the air, or add other special touches.

-Many Australians prefer cremations to burials - usually for religious, environmental or affordability reasons.
+Many Australians prefer cremations to burials.
 Our experience has shown us most families choose to hold some form of funeral service, before the coffin or casket is relocated for cremation.

 After a body is cremated the ashes are usually memorialised in a permanent memorial or scattered in a place of significance.
 This ritual offers a place for the family and future generations to visit, so it’s important to carefully consider the location.
 Your funeral director can provide guidance.